-In 1988 'MCA' re-released the Hot Shots album on compact disc and sales of this title went six times platinum.
+In 1988 'MCA' re-released the Hot Shots album on compact disc, and its subsequent sales of went six times platinum in Canada.
 In late 1988 Errol Ranville (of C-Weed) released a recording of the Smith/McGuire penned Janine.
 This country hit remained on the charts for 16 weeks.

 But just as they were once again climbing the ladder, 'Warner' did something very unpatriotic, they dropped their entire Canadian roster keeping only those artists they felt "had legs", a term used to describe bands who sell well in the USA.
 Trooper was not immune either and they lost their distribution contract with 'Warner'.

 Smith and McGuire's operation would suffer some personal set backs in 1992 when tragedy struck the family of Smith, forcing him to leave temporarily.
 Former Sweeney Todd guitarist Skip Priest took his place.
 Although Smith would return no new songs were written for two years.
 During the remainder of the 1990s Trooper remained a classic Canadian act selling out venues wherever they went, even if they rarely left their homeland.